KozGit/DOOM-3-BFG-VR/README.txt

 	The game will automatically switch to gamepad mode when you start using the gamepad.
 	You can use the gamepad for room-scale if you want.

 	    Left Stick: Movement.
 This can cause motion sickness, So it's recommended to teleport by holding B, looking where you want to go, and letting go.

 	    Push left
 	    stick in:	Run

 	    Left
 	    trigger:	Toggle Flashlight

 	    Right
 	    stick:	  Aim weapon, and will turn you if you aim past the deadzone threshold.

 	    Push right
 	    stick in:	Crouch

 	    Right
 	    trigger: 	Attack / Fire weapon

 	    Shoulder
 	    buttons:	Switch weapons

 	    A = jump
 	    B = teleport
 	    X = reload
 	    Y = use
 	    View / Back = PDA / Skip cutscene
 	    ≡ / Start = menu.

 	_________________________________________
 	Using the PDA:

 	  You can move the PDA around in your hand, while using your right finger to touch the screen to select entries or scroll bars.
 You can also use the sticks/pads and buttons on each hand to select options.

 	  Use Y or grip to put your PDA away again.

 	  If the tracking glitches, your PDA can end up far away.
 If this occurs,  repeatedly press Y or Grip to close the PDA. ( This is a known issue that will be addressed )

 	  You can also manually grab the PDA from your left hip using motion controls.
 	  When you move the left controller over the correct spot, the right controller vibrates.
 	  Use the grip button to pick up the PDA.
 Your flashlight will be temporarily holstered on your hip while using the PDA.

 	  When you are finished with the PDA, you can place it back the same way, and grab your flashlight.
 	  ( Grabbing the PDA before you collect it from Reception brings up the pause menu instead of the PDA. )

 	_________________________________________
 	Using the System/Pause menu:

 	  Activating the System/Pause menu ( Press ≡ (menu) on the left Touch or Right Vive ) will pause the game and display the system menus on the PDA as above.
 You can load/save/exit the game, Change the control bindings via System->Controls->Key Bindings, or adjust the various VR options via VR Options.
 See the section on VR options for more details.

 	  Touch the 'Back' options, or press Y or the Grips to go back/exit.

 	_________________________________________
 	Teleporting:

 	  You can teleport anywhere you could normally reach by walking, ducking, or jumping onto things.
 	  When you teleport, your character will trigger any in game events and take any environmental damage that the player would incur by walking the route to the destination.

 	  You can't teleport across gaps you have to jump across, or onto the tightrope in the Mars City Underground level.
 There is a path length/complexity limit on how far you can teleport in one hop, but it's fairly far.
 There are some bugs in the Player AAS files, and some levels are missing, so there are instances where you can't teleport places you should be able to.
 In these instances, walk in real life or move forward with the stick/pad a little until you can teleport again.
 If you didn't install the Player AAS files at install, you will only be able to teleport places a Zombie can go.

 	  To teleport, push in the right touchpad, or hold down B on Touch, then move your hand to aim the parabola where you want to go.
 Release the stick or touchpad to teleport there.
 Pressing the trigger while the aiming beam is active will cancel the teleport.
 If the teleport target is red, you will need to duck/crouch before teleporting to the destination.
 If there's no circle, that means you can't teleport there from your current location.

+	  There are two teleportation modes.
+"Blink" teleports you instantly.
+"QuakeCon" slows time and warps you there.

 	_________________________________________
 	Using Slots:

 	  Slots are locations defined on the player body you can stash or retrieve weapons, the PDA, or the flashlight by using motion controls to grab/stash them.
 When a motion controller is inside of a slot area, the right controller will vibrate.
 When the controller vibrates, press the grip button on the controller in the slot to grab/place/swap the item.

 	  You can manually place the flashlight on your left shoulder or your head using the slots, And then later retrieve it from those places the same way.

 	  You can swap your hands by grabbing the holster on your right hip with your left hand.
 This will transfer the flashlight to your right side and pick up any holstered weapon in your left.
 	  Swapping hands will swap most of the controls, but does not swap the analog sticks/touchpads.

 	  You can manually grab the holster on your right hip to holster your weapon.
 	  If there's already a weapon holstered there, the weapons will swap.

 	  You can grab behind your weapon hand's shoulder to switch to the next weapon.
 	  You can grab behind your weapon hand's lower back for previous weapon.

 	  You can also grab the PDA on your left hip with your right hand, if you prefer.
 	  You can then put it back on the same side like normal, or holster PDA on the right to switch hands.

 	_________________________________________
 	Interacting with Guis:

 	  To use a touchscreen/gui, walk up to the screen and look at it.
 When you have focused on the gui, your weapon will lower and your hand will point a finger and raise to the gui.
 You can now reach out and use the gui like a normal touchscreen.

 	  To exit the gui, walk backwards or teleport.